ericsonga/APCSAReview/_sources/Tests/test5.rst

         }
       }

+      /* Options

       I objectC.method1();
       II objectB.method2(objectC);
       III objectC.method2(objectB);

+      */

-.. mchoice:: qt5_13
+.. mchoice:: qt5_12
    :answer_a: I only
    :answer_b: II only
    :answer_c: III only
    :answer_d: II and III
    :answer_e: I and II
    :correct: c
-   :feedback_a: Because List is an abstract class it cannot be instantiated like we are trying to do here.
+   :feedback_a: Because List is an abstract class you can not create a new object of the type List.
    :feedback_b: The type parameter in a generic ArrayList must be a class type, not a primitive. int is a primitive.
    :feedback_c: Since an ArrayList is a List, we can make a List object be an ArrayList object.
 In this case we would end up with an ArrayList of String elements.
    :feedback_d: III is correct but II will cause an error since we cannot use a primitive (int) as the type parameter in a generic ArrayList.
-   :feedback_e: Both of the solutions will cause an error.
+   :feedback_e: Both of these solutions will cause an error.

    Which of these declarations will not cause an error?